EmpyEmpt/EmpyEmpt/resume.md

 - Created AI assisted video surveillance system for couting the number of people on campus, Role: *Team Lead*
 - [Contibuted to research paper on anemia (ML + analysis of tabular data - presence/absence of antigens)](https://github.com/EmpyEmpt/Anemia-modeling)
-- Implemented a recommendation system for mobile app
+- Implemented a recommendation system that offers relevant campus activities for students
 - Created a data mart of student records for over 10 years
 - Read several lectures on machine learning